NebulaEngineering/nebulae/README.md

 # NebulaE [![GitHub version](http://img.shields.io/badge/version-0.0.3-brightgreen.svg)](https://github.com/hegdeashwin/nebula/releases)

 NebulaE is a compendium of code generators and tools to help build and deploy cloud native Microservices.
 The cli is meant to replace scripts needed to update datastores, upload files, configure environments and in the long run it will offer code generation to build back-ends, front-ends and middleware for microservices.

+NOTE:
+Project and Readme under construction
+The goal is to achieve an entire MicroService Framework, easy enough to build a Microservice Paltform under a day and create microservices shells under minutes.

 # Installation